Barclayloan - Website Redesign

 Berlin, August, 2017 | personal project

-Redesign a single page of Barclayloan website
+Redesign a single page of the Barclayloan website by creating wireframes.

 Before I started the redesign of specific components I took a look at the overall page to identify possible areas for improvement.

 I have kept the slider because I think it’s very intuitive and makes it easy for the user to get started.
+Please note, they are just wireframes.

-To start the process, the user will first a checklist of the criteria needed to be eligible.
+To start the process, the user will first see a checklist of the criteria needed to be eligible.
 I split the process into different steps to make it easier to understand, with clearer call to actions.

 Thank you for reading.